Master of Science in Innovation and Management

 MSIM@montana.edu

-The Master of Science in Innovation and Management (MSIM) program is designed to build on the foundation of strong technical and analytical skills developed in your undergraduate program.
+The Master of Science in Innovation and Management (MSIM) is a 30-credit, one-year STEM-designated graduate degree program designed to build on the foundation of strong technical and analytical skills developed in your undergraduate program.
 The managerial, organizational, and entrepreneurial characteristics of successful executive teams align with six key pillars: Business, Innovation, Management, and Entrepreneurship; Critical Thinking and Project Management; Emotional Intelligence and Cross-Functional Team Alignment; Decision Making and Leadership; Effective Communication; and Personal and Professional Development.

 Admission